 Note 1: Some programs also require Chem 112A and Chem 152.

-Note 2: Some programs permit alternate science courses to satisfy this requirement.
+Note 2: The BS in Computer Engineering program permits alternate science courses to satisfy this requirement.

 Please consult with individual department program requirements.

 Technical Writing (Engr 310)

 Satisfy the specific degree requirements of one of the engineering degree programs, as outlined in other sections of this Bulletin.

 Satisfy the requirements listed under All Undergraduate Degrees (below).

 To earn any of the following degrees: BS in Applied Science [Chemical Engineering], BS in Applied Science [Electrical Engineering], BS in Applied Science [Mechanical Engineering], BS in Applied Science [Systems Science & Engineering], BS in Computer Science, a student must satisfy all of the following general distribution requirements:

 - Complete at least 48 units of the 120 in mathematics, natural sciences and engineering.